isovector/certainty-by-construction/src/book/Chapter4-Decidability.lagda.md

-The vertical bar is not anything that you're allowed to write for yourself, but the meaning here is that the result of `def:insert` is stuck until Agda knows the result of `<-cmp a`.
-Our only means of unsticking it is to also do a `with` abstraction over `<-cmp a x` and subsequently pattern match on the result:
+The vertical bar is not anything that you're allowed to write for yourself, but the meaning here is that the result of `def:insert` is stuck until Agda knows the result of `bind:a:<-cmp a`.
+Our only means of unsticking it is to also do a `keyword:with` abstraction over `bind:a x:<-cmp a x` and subsequently pattern match on the result:

 ```agda
     all-insert⅋₇